andrew-welsh626/df2019/README.md

 ## Team Problem Statements
-- We need predict the self-reported fatigue of individual players.
+- We aim to predict the self-reported fatigue of individual players.
 - We aim to use the self-reported fatigue of players to predict game outcome.

 ## Methods